KDDB

-KDDB (102.7 MHz) is a commercial FM radio station licensed to Waipahu, Hawaii, and serving the Honolulu radio market.
-The Pacific Media Group station is known as "102.7 Da Bomb".
-It broadcasts a top 40 (mainstream CHR) format.
+KDDB (102.7 FM) is a commercial radio station licensed to Waipahu, Hawaii, United States, and serving the Honolulu market.
+Owned by Pacific Media Group, it carries a Contemporary hit radio format is known as "102.7 Da Bomb".
 The studios and offices are on Bishop Street in Honolulu.

-KDDB has an effective radiated power (ERP) of 61,000 watts, horizontal polarization and 60,000 watts vertical.
 The transmitter is located off Palehua Road in Akupu.
 KDDB also transmits on Oceanic Spectrum digital channel 854 for the entire state of Hawaii.